Moncada25/PackApps/README.md

 - **Java:** The main programming language for the entire project, ensuring cross-platform compatibility.
 - **Swing:** Used for building graphical user interfaces (GUIs) for the applications.
 This allows for interactive and user-friendly experiences in games and tools.
 - **Gradle:** Build automation tool used for dependency management, building, and running the project.
-- **Lombok:** A Java library that helps reduce boilerplate code through annotations like @Getter, @Setter, and @Builder.
+- **Lombok:** A Java library that helps reduce boilerplate code through annotations like @Data or @SneakyThrows.
 - **Serenity BDD:** A robust framework for writing and maintaining automated tests, providing detailed reports and reusable components for behavior-driven development (BDD).
 - **SonarQube:** Tool for analyzing code quality, ensuring compliance with best practices and detecting bugs, code smells, and vulnerabilities.
 - **MySQL:** Relational database management system used for storing data persistently.